MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-gp.md

 ms.custom: admindeeplinkCOMPLIANCE
 search.appverid:
 - MET150
-description: Use Group Policy to deploy the configuration package on Windows 10 devices so that they are onboarded to the service.
+description: Use Group Policy to deploy the configuration package on Windows 10 and Windows 11 devices so that they are onboarded to the service.
 ---

-# Onboard Windows 10 devices using Group Policy
+# Onboard Windows 10 devices and Windows 11 using Group Policy

 **Applies to:**